Dalton Camp Award Winning Essays

 - 2011 Dalton Camp Award Announcement Poster (PDF 664KB)

 ETHAN RABIDOUX - Stratford, Ontario native Ethan Rabidoux is a graduate of Political Studies from Queen's University and Journalism from the University of Western Ontario.
 He is a former debt collector, sailor and student leader turned radio journalist for 1240 CJCS in his hometown.
-Ethan's blogs can be seen at http://inthepen.wordpress.com/ and http://rabidoux.tumblr.com/.
+More information can be found at his website www.ethanrabidoux.com.

 ROSALYN YAKE - Rosalyn Yake is a graduate of Ryerson's Journalism program, and is currently completing a Masters degree in Canadian and Indigenous Studies at Trent University.
 She has worked as a researcher and commentator at CBC radio in Quebec City, and is the founder of Starfish Scholarships India, a charity based in Toronto.